tsantos84/http-annotation-bundle/README.md

 ## HTTP Annotation Bundle vs Symfony Param Converter

-This is the first thought when can comes in your mind and this is natural.
+This is the first thought when can come in your mind and this is natural comparison.
 Both libraries are not excluding each other because the HTTP Annotation Bundle is focused only to resolve HTTP values while Symfony Param Converter can convert any kind of data (e.g DateTime, granted users, ORM and etc).

-*It means that this bundle isn't a placement to Param Converter*
+**It means that this bundle isn't a replacement to Param Converter**

 ## Annotations